brianhigh/many_models_with_lmer/README.md

 docker image ls
 ```

+The image size for `brianhigh/many_models_with_lmer` as created above should be 2.88 GB.

 If you see some images listed that you know aren't needed, you can [prune](https://docs.docker.com/config/pruning/) them with:

 ```